-Thinking about Sean Connery (1930-2020) and his legacy, the other night, I remembered this one, which was not well received by critics or by fans of the graphic novel it’s based on either.
+Thinking about Sean Connery (1930-2020) and his legacy the other night, I remembered this one, which was not well received by critics or by fans of the graphic novel it’s based on either.
 It’s not too surprising to find a film or two that doesn’t quite make the grade in a career that lasted decades.
-Connery managed to make a come-back in his career, not once, but several times, and his popularity never really ended.
+Nevertheless, Connery managed to make a come-back in his career, not once, but several times, and his popularity never really ended.
 He was a living legend at the time of his retirement.
 He was what is known in the industry as a survivor.
-Connery was an excellent actor, and with a mustache, or without, that did not hurt, combined with the fact that to so many admirers ( myself included), he was the personification of cool and that, it seems, was enough to support him in his chosen career for a very long time.
+Sir Sean was talented and worthy of acclaim as an actor, and with a mustache, or without, he remained the personification of cool, and that, it seems, was enough to support him in his chosen career for a very long time.

 Not familiar with this title?
 The League of Extraordinary Gentlemen is a 2003 dieselpunk superhero film loosely based on the first volume of the comic book series named by Alan Moore and Kevin O’Neill.
 It was directed by Stephen Norrington and starred Sean Connery, Naseeruddin Shah, Peta Wilson, Tony Curran, Stuart Townsend, Shane West, Jason Flemyng, and Richard Roxburgh.
-It was the final live-action acting role for Connery before his retirement in 2006 and death in 2020.
+It was the final live-action acting role for Connery before his retirement in 2006 and his death in 2020.

-Connery was obviously brought in to give this film credibility and validity.
-One has to wonder what Connery’s state of mind was like while portraying a character whose waning existence closely paralleled his own.
+Connery was obviously brought in to give this film celebrity credibility and validity.
+However, one has to wonder what Connery’s state of mind was like while portraying a character whose waning existence closely paralleled his own.
 A living legend portraying a living legend must have felt a little like doing a bio-flick about yourself.
 If this film does anything right, it captures that theme of melancholy in Connery’s curtain call.